 He registered a normal temperature and was eating well, but they had to wait until the next morning to get to the veterinarian and find out the extent of his injuries.
 They were very worried about his tail which appeared to be “dead”, dragging listlessly behind him.

-Not in a hurry to entertain the though of having to amputate the appendage, the team decided to give him a steroid injection and wait for the healing process to either work or prove there was no other option.
+Not in a hurry to entertain the though of having to amputate the appendage, the team decided to give him a steroid injection.
+They would wait for the healing process to either work or prove there was no other option.
 He did have some feeling at the base of the tail so they were optimistic.

 Officially now named “Edward”, he was updated on his rabies shots and tested negative for FIV and FELV.
-He is estimated to be around 5 years old.

 Edward is the first at the door welcoming volunteers when they arrive and has become buddies with many of the other cats awaiting their fur-ever homes.

 The Naples Cat Alliance team were happy to share his antics with their Facebook fans.

-“He is the best cat, he is also a bottomless pit!
-He loves to eat and if you so much look at a Temptations bag, he will be right at your feet meowing.
-He always comes to tell you later in the day he wants more wet food and loves to be picked up.”
+He is the best cat, but he is also a bottomless pit!
+[Edward] loves to eat and if you so much look at a Temptations bag, he will be right at your feet meowing.
+He always comes to tell you later in the day he wants more wet food and loves to be picked up.

 As many cats do, one of Edwards favorite things to do is “help” with the laundry.
-Snuggling into the freshly dried bedding, staff wonder if he ever had a bed of his own or known the comfort of truly being loved in his past.
+Snuggling into the freshly dried bedding, staff wonder if he ever had a bed of his own or knew the comfort of truly being loved in his past.

 They know as much as they love having him in their lives, they hope to find him the purrfect fur-ever home, where he can have his willingness to love returned to him many times over.

-“He is majestic, he is a lion, king of hearts, confident and serene but still loves kisses and to be held.
+He is majestic, he is a lion, king of hearts, confident and serene but still loves kisses and to be held.
 Although we don’t want to see him go, he is ready to be part of a wonderful family.
-Please share for Edward, his kingdom awaits!”
+Please share for Edward, his kingdom awaits!